saloniamatteo/dwm/README.md

 ### dwm-resizecorners-6.3
 Resize window from the nearest corner, instead of warping the mouse to the bottom-right corner of the window.
 (NOTE: this was chosen instead of resizepoint because of several patching issues)

 Patch downloaded from [suckless]

+### dwm-rulerefresher-6.2.diff
+This patch reruns the defined rules on a window name change.
+Every zoom window has the same name at creation und changes it afterwards.
+That renders different rules for different Zoom windows useless.
+With this patch the rules are reapplied after the rename.

+Patch downloaded from [suckless]